SilkRose/Pony/stories/ticking-love/ticking-love.md

 *Zero.
 Yay!
 I love you too, Twilight!*

-I spring forward wrapping Twilight in the biggest most lovingest tackle-hug.
+I spring forward and wrap Twilight in the biggest, most lovingest tackle-hug.

 She recovers and hugs back, giggling.